SS Príncipe Perfeito

-SS Príncipe Perfeito was a passenger ship built in 1961 by Swan Hunter on the River Tyne.
-She first entered service for the Companhia Nacional de Navegação, often abbreviated as CNN.
+SS Príncipe Perfeito was a passenger ship built in 1961 by Swan Hunter for the Companhia Nacional de Navegação, often abbreviated as CNN.

+History

 The first voyage of Príncipe Perfeito, which began in Lisbon to Africa with calls at nine different ports (Funchal, São Tomé, Luanda, Lobito, Moçâmedes, Cape Town, Lourenço Marques) and then ended at Beira Harbour, was a run that would become her usual voyage.

 On July 6, 1964, the Príncipe Perfeito transported the president of the Portuguese Republic, Americo Tomas in an official trip to Mozambique.

 During her service years with her original owners, the Principe Perfeito was generally used for passenger service or troop transport, making cruises only occasionally.
 During the 1960s, armed campaigns for independence in Portugal's African colonies (notably Guinea-Bissau, Angola and Mozambique) started, leading to demand for troopships as Portugal's government led by António de Oliveira Salazar attempted (unsuccessfully) to crush the insurrections.

 In 1974, the CNN merged with three other major shipping companies, Companhia de Navegação Carregadores Açorianos, Companhia Colonial de Navegação and Empresa Insulana de Navegação to form the Companhia Portuguesa de Transportes Marítimos, or CTM.
 This move was made in order to streamline operations during the 1973 oil crisis and due to severe competition from airlines.
 Despite this major change she continued her original route.
 The Carnation Revolution of 1974 and the subsequent granting of independence to the colonies in 1975, Principe Perfeito was laid up at Lisbon in 1976.

 That April she was sold to the Panamanian company Global Transportation Incorporated, who sent her back to her builders with the intention of converting Principe Perfeito into the accommodation ship Al Hasa.